geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Unconsciously as Henry near it stood,
 Himself restor'd to native form he view'd.

-" That glass," said Ariel, " framed by magic charms,
-" Reflects substantial and ethereal forms;
+That glass,said Ariel, framed by magic charms, Reflects substantial and ethereal forms;
-" No nice disguise the real shape conceals,
+No nice disguise the real shape conceals,
-" Its power the bosom's inmost thoughts reveals.
+Its power the bosom's inmost thoughts reveals.
-" And when, absorb'd in rays of solar light,
+And when, absorb'd in rays of solar light,
-" Their lucid forms too fine for mortal sight,
+Their lucid forms too fine for mortal sight,
-" The sylphids revel in the noontide blaze, 150
+The sylphids revel in the noontide blaze, 150

 l( Its polish'd face their airy band betrays.

-" Form'd by Dyr Zoro in deep Komri's cave,
+Form'd by Dyr Zoro in deep Komri's cave,
-" To Canace this mirror Acban gave;
+To Canace this mirror Acban gave;
-" Here first the nymph her destin'd spouse survey 'd, Y
+Here first the nymph her destin'd spouse survey 'd, Y

 %.

-" This, when Cambuscan, whose proud mind disdain'd
+This, when Cambuscan, whose proud mind disdain'd
 « To share with magic, wreaths by valour gain'd,